edg-l/teeworlds-master-server/README.md

 Colorize a bit? https://github.com/logrusorgru/aurora

-- Servers should be able to register both ipv4 and ipv6 and be identified as the same server.
+- [x] Servers should be able to register both ipv4 and ipv6 and be identified as the same server.

-- Clients should be able to know a ipv4 and ipv6 belongs to the same server.
+- [x] Clients should be able to know a ipv4 and ipv6 belongs to the same server.

-- Master server should ping server entries to know that port is forwarded and clients can connect aka "fwcheck".
+- [ ] Master server should ping server entries to know that port is forwarded and clients can connect aka "fwcheck".
+- [x] Prevent multiple entries across masters
+- [ ] Add a maximum amount of registered servers per ip
+- [ ] Admin endpoints or maybe use a websocket server

 ## Util